Meet the Hosts of The Doctor Who Podcast Series 2

 Outside of Doctor Who, James fronted the Dad’s Army podcast – a homage to the classic British television sit-com and watches pretty much (and too much) of any genre of film or television.

-As well as watching Doctor Who every Saturday as a child, Phil would also be found in his local library borrowing any Target novelisation that he could get his little hands on.
+As a child, Phil would also be found in his local library borrowing any Target novelisation that he could get his little hands on.

-But when Phil reached his teenage years he started to drift away from Doctor Who and the bright garish colours of the Sixth Doctor and the wilderness years passed him by.
-However, Phil’s passion for Doctor Who was reignited properly in 2005 with the relaunch of the show and in 2011 he launched the Who’s He?
+Phil’s passion for Doctor Who escalated to a new level in 2005 with the relaunch of the show and in 2011 he launched the Who’s He?
 Podcast with his two best friends and is now also playing catch up with the huge back catalogue from Big Finish.

 His favourite Doctor is Jon Pertwee and is jealous that he cannot carry off the same velvet jacket and frilly shirt combo with the same level of panache.